 OPINION.
-In the last 12-24 months, there seems to have been announcement after announcement of new and/or upgraded/enhanced diagnostics and treatment types for Neuroendocrine Cancer.
+Date of Article March 2017.
+In the last 24 months, there seems to have been announcement after announcement of new and/or upgraded/enhanced diagnostics and treatment types for Neuroendocrine Cancer.
 Increased availability of radionuclide scans, increased availability of radionuclide therapies, combination therapies, increased availability of somatostatin analogues, biological therapies, enhanced surgical and minimally invasive techniques, new oral drugs for carcinoid syndrome, more trials including immunotherapy.
 Admittedly, some of the announcements are just expansions of existing therapies having been approved in new regions.
 Compared to some other cancers, even those which hit the headlines often, we appear to be doing not too badly.
-However, the pressure needs to stay on, all patients, regardless of where they live, need access to the best diagnostics and treatments for them; and at the requisite time.
+However, the pressure needs to stay on, all patients, regardless of where they live, need access to the best diagnostics and treatments for them, and at the requisite time.
 This alone is one very big unmet need in a whole range of countries still lacking.

 The ‘War on Cancer’ forgot about Neuroendocrine